TRG-300 Tiger: Synopsis

 Typical Tiger battery systems are composed of a Command and Control Vehicle with between six and nine launcher vehicles (F-302T) and an equal number of resupply and reloading vehicles.
 TRG-300 Missile can be launched from ROKETSAN Multi-Barrel Rocket Launcher and other platforms with compatible interfaces.
-Each rocket has four fixed fins and reaches a maximum flight altitude of 30,000m with a maximum speed of Mach 4.2.
-The rockets use a composite solid propellant system (HTPB) and are usually fitted with a Blast Fragmentation warhead consisting of 26,000 steel balls.
 The system has aerodynamic control with electromechanical actuation system.

 The TRG-300 Tiger MBRL is based on Chinese WS-1 (Wei Shi; Guardian), with some modifications on the design with launcher very similar to the WS-1B 's launcher.
 In Turkish land forces service, the 300 mm TRG-300 Tiger MBRL system provides long range fire support.

 The TRG-300 Tiger MBRLS consists of two key parts: The launcher system (T-300) and the rocket, TRG-300.
 The T-300 MBRL is based on the German MAN Diesel (6×6) 26.372 10t cross-country truck chassis.
 Combat weight, complete with four rockets, is 23t.
 The launcher vehicle's cabin windows are provided with shutters which are lowered before the rockets are launched.

 This MAN (6×6) also serves as T-122 launch platform for Turkish land forces command F-302T.